Share on Facebook

 Eat dessert first!

-Boston has given us so much down through the years and one of its most famous creations are the Boston Cream Pie and Parker House Rolls.
+Boston has given us so much down through the years and one of its most famous creations is the Boston Cream Pie and Parker House Rolls.
 Both originated in the kitchens of the Omni Parker House hotel.
 Built in 1927, the historic hostelry originally opened in 1855 and claims to be the longest continuously operating hotel in the U.S. The Boston Cream Pie (actually a cake) now reigns as the official dessert of Massachusetts.
 When the Parker House opened in 1855, chocolate was mainly consumed at home as a beverage or in puddings.
-And there was no lack of chocolate in Boston, since America’s first chocolate mill had opened in neighbouring Dorchester in 1765.
+And there was no lack of chocolate in Boston, since America’s first chocolate mill had opened in neighboring Dorchester in 1765.
 Since colonial times, New Englanders have enjoyed a dessert called American “Pudding-cake pie,” but in 1856 when Parker House’s own Chef Sanzian and his bake staff drizzled chocolate icing onto sponge cake filled with vanilla custard, something new and sensational was born.
-Originally dubbed the “Parker House Chocolate Cream Pie,” this delectable dessert is now savoured all around the world.
-On Dec.
-12, 1996, thanks in part to a local high school civics class that sponsored the bill, Boston Cream Pie was proclaimed the official Massachusetts State Dessert despite stiff competition from the Toll House Cookie, the Fig Newton, and Indian Pudding.
+Originally dubbed the “Parker House Chocolate Cream Pie,” this delectable dessert is now savored all around the world.
+On December 12, 1996, thanks in part to a local high school civics class that sponsored the bill, Boston Cream Pie was proclaimed the official Massachusetts State Dessert despite stiff competition from the Toll House Cookie, the Fig Newton, and Indian Pudding.

 9 / 9